UCSD-SASLab/HopfReachability/README.md

 ## Code Structure

 - Hopf_BRS: fed a system, target and T, (optionally grid and optimization parameters) and makes a grid and performs optimization for points in the grid near the boundary of the target by calling,
-- Hopf_cd or Hopf_admm: do the optimization (coordinate descent or the alternating method of multipliers) and reinitializes to find global optimum and calls,
+- Hopf_cd/Hopf_admm: do the optimization (coordinate descent or the alternating method of multipliers) and reinitializes to find global optimum and calls,
 - Hopf: evaluates the value of the Hopf formula for a given value of x and v.
 - Hopf_minT: finds the minimum time such that a given state is reachable and returns the optimal control
-- plot_BRS: will produce either scatter (fast) or contour (slow and sometimes misleading) plots, can do 2D or 3D, also can plot Value function
+- plot_BRS: will produce either scatter (fast) or contour (slow and sometimes misleading) plots, can do 2D or 3D, also can plot value function

 ## Demo

-See the demo HopfReachability.ipynb file
+See the examples files

 ## Future Work

 We will expand this toolbox to handle problems that include,
-- Partnership with linearization techniques such as Koopman lifting
+- nonlinear systems (which require generalized Hopf formula which is harder to optimize)
-- nonlinear systems (which require generalized Hopf formula which is complex to optimize)
+- error analysis
-- higher dimensional target spaces (currently 2D + 1 value in any higher dimension)
+- more types of built-in target and constraint geometries

 On the solver side, we will build the ability to
-- utilize the other optimization methods (PDHG) which have been shown to vastly improve the number of optimization reinitializations
+- refine the value function based on Lipschitz bounds
-- manually enter the gradient.
+- utilize the other optimization methods (PDHG)
-- autodiff the gradient
+- autodiff the gradient for convex cases
 - parallelize the grid solving
 - readily call this toolbox from Python and Matlab